apache/spark/docs/sql-ref-syntax-qry-select-aggregate.md

 * **order_by_expression**

-    The expression (typically a column name) by which to order the values.
+    The expression (typically a column name) by which to order the values before aggregating them.

 * **boolean_expression**